 Claire began her career as a registered nurse, working in several of Melbourne’s major tertiary hospitals before completing a Master of Public Health, specialising in Sexual and Reproductive Health.
 Claire worked as a SRH nurse and clinic manager with Marie Stopes International Australia for several years before spending a year working as quality assurance advisor to Marie Stopes International Vietnam’s clinic network.
 She has gained considerable experience in sexual health and family planning education and advocacy through her work at Marie Stopes International and then as National Peer Education Program Manager with YEAH (Youth Empowerment Against HIV/AIDS), before joining WHE in August 2016.

-Katie has a Bachelor of Public Health and Health Promotion with a major in Physical Activity.
-Previously working in as a Gender Equity Health Promotion Officer at Women’s Health Loddon Mallee Katie is keen to transfer her skills and passion into the Eastern Metro Region.
-Katie is an Our Watch endorsed trainer with extensive project management, training and facilitation experience working across a range of community and professional settings and is excited to continue to apply an intersectional feminist lens within her work to lead long term sustainable change for women of the east.
+Katie is Women’s Health East’s Training Coordinator.
+With a Bachelor of Public Health and Health Promotion and Certificate IV in Training and Assessment, Katie leads the design, delivery and elevation of the WHE training portfolio.
+Katie also manages a range of gender equity and prevention of violence against women projects.
+With extensive health promotion, project management, training and facilitation experience in the women’s health sector working across a range of community and professional settings, Katie is excited to continue to apply an intersectional feminist lens within her work to lead long term sustainable change for women of the east.